U.S. Education Ranking Is Falling Behind the Rest of the World

-The 2012 Program for International Student Assessment (PISA) measures how well students around the world do in math scores.
+The 2015 Program for International Student Assessment tests 15-year old students around the world..
 It's administered by the Organization for Economic Cooperation and Development.
+The United States placed 24th out of 71 countries in science.
+It did worse in math, ranking 38th.

 These low scores means U.S. students aren't as prepared to take high-paying computer and engineering jobs, which often go to foreign workers.
 Ironically, Silicon Valley is America's high tech innovation center.
 One reason for its success is the cultural diversity of its foreign-born software engineers.

 Other companies simply outsource their tech jobs overseas.
-The result, however, is the same - fewer high paying jobs to American citizens.
-(Source: WSJ, Students Slip in Global Tests, December 3, 2013)
+The result, however, is the same.
+There are- fewer high paying jobs to American citizens.

 In fact, nearly half of those in a recent Associated Press poll said that American students’ achievement test scores are the same as or better than those of children in other industrialized nations.
 Furthermore, 90% of them recognized that education helps economic growth.

 The truth is shocking.
 The U.S. ranks near the bottom in a survey of students’ math skills in 30 industrialized countries.
 Instead of knowing and confronting the facts, most Americans are in denial.
-In fact, the same survey showed that while one-third believed THEIR schools were excellent, only one-sixth believe the same of any other schools.
-(Source: WSJ, Americans See Education Benefits, But Don’t Realize U.S. Falling Behind, June 27, 2008)
+In fact, the same survey showed that while one-third believed their schools were excellent, only one-sixth believed the same of any other schools.

 Since the 1980s, Chinese college enrollment has quadrupled to 20 million.
-They graduate 200,000 engineers per year, compared to 60,000 in the U.S. (Source: Computer Systems Policy Project).
+On average, they graduate 200,000 engineers per year, compared to 60,000 in the United States.
+(Source: Computer Systems Policy Project).

 U.S. Companies Outsource Skilled Jobs to China